At Your Side Throughout a Complicated Process

 The Wait for a Hearing and Judge's Decision

-The hearing before an Administrative Law Judge is fairly informal, but it can take up to 16 to 18 months for the hearing to be scheduled after the request for hearing is filed.
+The wait for a hearing can take up to 18 months.
 Having an attorney with you at the hearing is imperative, for while the hearing is somewhat informal, this may be your only chance to have your voice heard and the facts of your disability presented to the judge.
 Your attorney will ask questions on your medical conditions and the impact on your work and home life.
 Judges can make inquiries as well.

 Based on the medical records submitted and the testimony at the hearing, the judge will write a decision.
 If the decision is favorable, you will receive benefits.
 If it is not favorable, an appeal to the Appeals Council is made, requesting review of the hearing judge's decision.
 If that is unfavorable, then an appeal to Federal Court can be taken.